How East Africa is fighting locusts amid coronavirus | DW | 11.05.2020

-East Africa is still battling its worst locust invasion in decades.
-Amid the COVID-19 crisis, countries are fighting to stop a new generation of locusts swarms.
+East Africa is battling its worst locust invasion in decades.
+Amid the COVID-19 crisis, countries are fighting to stop a new generation of locusts swarms, which could jeopardize food security.

 Men try to fend-off a swarm of desert locusts flying over grazing land in Kenya.
 East Africa is hit by one of the worst locusts outbreak in 25 years.